orbit/orbit/async/README.md

 ```
 Await.init();
 ```
-Provided that your jvm has the capability enabled this will start a runtime instrumentation agent.
+Provided that your jvm has the capability enabled, this will start a runtime instrumentation agent.

-This is the prefered solution for testing and development, the least amount of configuration.
+This is the prefered solution for testing and development, it has the least amount of configuration.
-If you forget to call this function the first call to `await` will initialize the system (and print a warning).
+If you forget to invoke this function the first call to `await` will initialize the system (and print a warning).

 #### Option 2 - Jvm parameter